Blog

 Combining environmental protection with physical exercise in the heart of the Alps, walks and hikes accessed by public transport bring together the best of both worlds.
 These nine routes in Tirol cover all levels of fitness and ambition, from easy strolls in the valley to challenging summit ascents and hair-raising ridgetop adventures.

-1. Alpine adventure
+1. Alpine Adventure

 The Peter Habeler Trek is a multi-day hiking route in the Zillertal Alps taking in many mountains and peaks.
 It can be completed as a loop or, alternatively, from east to west.
 Hikers get off at the very last bus stop in the Zillertal Valley, next to the Schlegeis reservoir.
 From there they walk into the Wipptal, a quiet side valley near the Brenner Pass connecting Austria and Italy.
-This shorter version of the route turns what would normally be a 55-kilometre-long loop into an east-west crossing of the Tux main ridge about half the length.
-The adventure, which takes around three days, leads along the south of the Hohe Wand into the Wipptal Valley.
+This shorter version of the route turns what would normally be a 55-kilometre-long loop into an east-west crossing of the Tux Main Ridge about half the length.
+The adventure, which takes around three days, leads along the southern side of the Hohe Wand into the Wipptal Valley.
 From St. Jodok, the small village at the start of the Wipptal Valley where this hike ends, walkers can take the train back to Innsbruck in less than half an hour.

 Stones piled up on top of each other are known in Tirol as „Stoamandln“.
 These can be found on the Petersköpfl mountain.
 Photo: Jannis Braun, © Jannis BraunStones piled up on top of each other are known in Tirol as „Stoamandln“.
 These can be found on the Petersköpfl mountain.
 Photo: Jannis Braun ©